bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _Use DP.
 See [solution for explanation](BestTimeToBuyAndSellStockIII.py)_

 ---
-- [x] 199.
-Binary Tree Right Side View (Medium)

-> Given the `root` of a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.

-_Do a level-order traversal.
-In each level, append to `res` the last (rightmost) element of that level_

----
 - [x] 201.
 Bitwise AND of Numbers Range (Medium)

 > Given two integers `left` and `right` that represent the range `[left, right]`, return the bitwise AND of all numbers in this range, inclusive.